 3. Save, save and save again

 Always save your work in more than one location.
-It is always good practice to email yourself the documents should anything go awry, that way you will always have a copy of your work.
+It is still good practice to email yourself the documents should anything go awry, that way you will always have a copy of your work.

 4. Work through the distractions

-Distractions are unfortunately an unavoidable thing when it comes to presentations and knowing how to handle them will help to reduce your anxiety.
+Distractions are, unfortunately, an unavoidable thing when it comes to presentations and knowing how to handle them will help to reduce your anxiety.
 People will always turn up late, talk, wander in and out and generally cause disruptions.
 The key to managing those situations is to continue with your presentation and act like they aren’t happening.